 - Identify the effects of non- prescription remedies commonly used by people with diabetes for foot care in treating fungal nail.
 For example, use of tea tree oil, footlogix anti fungal tincture, medical remedies from physicians, and use of cutting edge tools to treat fungal including laser light therapy.

-- Discuss and implement safe infection control issues as per Health Canada in use of foot care tools and Foot care Infection Control Standards.
+- Discuss and implement safe infection control issues as per Health Canada, IPAC Canada, CSA standards in use of foot care tools and foot care Infection Control Standards.

 - Discuss the findings and implications of the current major research to practice in implementing effective infection control in the clinical setting relating to fungal spores, bacteria, and viruses